openfisca/openfisca-doc/key-concepts.md

 Whatever the input is, a test case or data, OpenFisca will transform it to vectors internally.

+Scenarios take a test cases as input and convert them into vectors.

+They even offer a way to simplify the declaration of test cases when it contains only a single entity of each type.

+## Thinking in vectors

+Because OpenFisca needs to accept test cases or data as input, it uses vector computing.
-As a consequence, even with test cases as input, we need to reason with vectors instead of values.
+So we need to reason always with vectors instead of values.

 Let's dive into OpenFisca's internals sightly.